Elsie Widdowson Fellowship award

 - Confirms to the Head of Department whether they are interested in applying for the Fellowship and if so, discusses with the Head:

-- a brief outline of the planned research activity and expected outcomes, including intended dates;
+- a brief outline of the planned research activity and expected outcomes, including intended dates, ensuring these cover a time period proportionate to the planned Leave period

 - teaching commitments, and when would be a suitable time for the Fellowship award to commence in relation to these commitments.